rweigel/stats/index.md

    Example (in class)

 2. Understand every line of analysis code you submit$^*$.
-If I see advanced programming techniques that I suspect that you don't understand, I will deduct points ask you in person to explain the technique in my office hour if you feel that you did not understand the technique.
+If I see advanced programming techniques that I suspect that you don't understand, I will deduct points ask you in person to explain the technique during my office hour if you feel that you did not understand the technique.
 If I am satisfied that you understand the code, I will remove the deduction.

    $^*$ An exception is plotting code.